Kilbau/LEO_Tools/README.md

 ## List of current HDAs:
 ### SOP:
 * variantMerge: Merges Geometry and adds a variant attribute to be used with the H18 "copy to points"-SOP.
-* alignPoint: Align Geometry to another Geometry based on a selected Point (currently only one point for Source and Target supported)
+* !WIP! alignPoint: Align Geometry to another Geometry based on a selected Point (currently only one point for Source and Target supported)

 ## HDA Naming Reference:
 Follow this naming reference to have a consitent workflow!